6-Hour Paddle

-A full-day guided sea-kayaking journey inside the Bay of Fundy UNESCO Biosphere Reserve
+A full-day guided sea-kayaking journey along the wild coastline of Fundy National Park

 Designed for strong paddlers and curious explorers, the Log Drivers’ Coastal Expedition travels deeper into Fundy’s wild shoreline than any of our half-day tours.
 Launching with the tides, you’ll spend the day moving steadily along the open coast of Fundy National Park — beneath red sandstone cliffs, past sea caves and sea stacks, and into the quiet river mouths where historic log drives once ended at sawmills.